Model theory of Galois actions of torsion Abelian groups: Introduction

 \begin{remark} We give here two conditions on an Abelian group $A$, which are equivalent to the condition appearing in the statement of Theorem \ref{superthm}. \begin{enumerate} \item The group $A$ does not contain (up to an isomorphism) any of the following two ``forbidden subgroups'': \begin{itemize} \item $C_p^{(\omega)}$,

 \item $C_p\oplus C_{p^{\infty}}$. \end{itemize}

 \item There is no $p\in \Pp$ such that there exists an infinite strictly increasing sequence

 where each $P_i$ is a finite $p$-subgroup of $A$. \end{enumerate} \end{remark} We would like to say a few words about the shape of the axioms of the theory $A$-TCF from the statement of Theorem \ref{superthm}.
 The axioms of ACFA from \cite{acfa1} are \emph{geometric}, that is they describe the intersections of algebraic varieties with the graph of the generic automorphism.
 In the case of a finite group, geometric axioms were used in \cite{HK3} as well, which was the main difference with the approach taken in \cite{Sjo}.
 Using the Bass-Serre theory, the geometric axioms from \cite{HK3} were ``glued'' in \cite{BK} to obtain geometric axioms for actions of arbitrary finitely generated virtually free groups.
 Let us now go back to the axioms from \cite{Sjo}.
 They are not geometric in the above sense, since they describe the properties of certain absolute Galois groups.
-This is why we call them \emph{Galois axioms} and we formalize this notion below. \begin{definition} We say that the theory of a $G$-field $K$ is \emph{axiomatised by Galois axioms}, if $G$ is the union of its finitely generated subgroups $(G_i)_{i\in I}$ (for convenience we assume that $0$ is the smallest element of $I$ and $G_0=\{1\}$) such that the theory of the $G$-field $K$ is implied by the following statements: \begin{enumerate} \item the action of $G$ on $K$ is faithful (we say that the $G$-field $K$ is \emph{strict});
+This is why we call them \emph{Galois axioms} and we formalize this notion below.
+Before that, let us recall that a field $K$ is \emph{pseudo algebraically closed} (abbreviated \emph{PAC}), if each absolutely irreducible variety defined over $K$ has a $K$-rational point. \begin{definition} We say that the theory of a $G$-field $K$ is \emph{axiomatised by Galois axioms}, if $G$ is the union of its finitely generated subgroups $(G_i)_{i\in I}$ (for convenience we assume that $0$ is a distinguished element of $I$ and $G_0=\{1\}$) such that the theory of the $G$-field $K$ is implied by the following statements: \begin{enumerate} \item the action of $G$ on $K$ is faithful (we say that the $G$-field $K$ is \emph{strict});

 \item $K$ is a perfect field;

 \item for each $i\in I$, $K^{G_i}$ is PAC;

 \item for each $i\in I$, we have: